Tularosa Basin Regional Dispatch Authority

 Helping responders find you quickly.

 Rural Property Addressing aims to provide all occupied rural properties with a nationally recognized address that will assist Emergency Services and other service providers in locating a property.
 A rural address will consist of a distance-based road number, road name, locality, and postcode.
 The new addresses will only identify the property location and not who lives there, therefore not impacting the privacy of the residents.
+For any in-person payments or services, an appointment is REQUIRED.

 Otero County Ordinance No. 15-08, known as the "Otero County Rural Addressing Procedures Ordinance," establishes a uniform system for naming roads and assigning addresses to ensure quick and accurate location by emergency services.